amaxpagan/Case-Study-1---Doing-Data-Science-Fall-2023/README.md

 Brewery Data set

-	Brew_ID - the individual identifier of the beer brewer (same as Brewery_ID in Beers data set)
+	Brew_ID - the individual identifier of the beer brewer (same as Brewery_ID in the Beers data set)

 	Name - the name of the brewery